hpc-io/IOMiner/iominer/README.txt

 bandwidth utilization.

-The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications.
-It takes in a job's Darshan log, and delivers multiple useful IO analysis and visualization results that guide users to find out this job's key IO bottlenecks, including:
+The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications (iominer_sweepline.py), and also a batch darshan parser that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory.

+iominer_sweepline.py takes in a job's Darshan log, and delivers multiple useful IO analysis and visualization results that guide users to find out this job's key IO bottlenecks, including:

 1. Visualization of the IO timing on all the files written/read by all the processes in a job.
 Each HPC job typically contains multiple processes (a.k.a, MPI ranks), and each rank can write/read